mazen4bs/algorithms/README.md

 move away from the starting cell?
 (Such a tour is called closed or re-entrant.
 Note that a cell is considered visited only when the knight lands on it, not just passes over it on its move.)
 If it is possible design a greedy algorithm to find the minimum number of moves the chess knight needs
+# Task 3
+There is a row of n security switches protecting a military installation entrance.
+The switches can be manipulated as
+follows:
+(i) The rightmost switch may be turned on or off at will.
+(ii) Any other switch may be turned on or off only if the switch to its immediate right is on and all the other switches to its right, if any, are off.
+(iii) Only one switch may be toggled at a time.
+Design a Dynamic Programing algorithm to turn off all the switches, which are initially all on, in the minimum number of moves.
+(Toggling one switch is considered one move.)
+Also find the minimum number of moves.
 # Task 7
 A computer game has a shooter and a moving target.
 The shooter can hit any of n > 1 hiding spot located along a straight line in which the target can hide.
 The shooter can never see the target; all he knows is that the target moves